laravel/docs/homestead.md

 <a name="installing-optional-features"></a>
 ### Installing Optional Features

-Optional software is installed using the "features" setting in your Homestead configuration file.
+Optional software is installed using the `features` option within your `Homestead.yaml` file.
 Most features can be enabled or disabled with a boolean value, while some features allow multiple configuration options:

     features:
         - blackfire: